NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

 `analysis_template/ptb_scripts/load_Flanker_resp_EEG_subnames.m`

-After getting the data in ptb format, the first thing to run is to compute averaged erps, so that the following step (computing the average power) can be run based on this.
-To compute averaged erps, run `Flanker_resp_ISFA_base_averages.m` which calls `Flanker_resp_ISFA_base_loaddata.m` (and in turn `load_Flanker_resp_EEG_subnames.m`) and `Flanker_resp_ISFA_base_loadvars.m`.
+After converting one’s data into the PTB format, the next step is to compute averaged ERPs so that the following step (computing TF representations of average power) can be run based on the results of this step.
+To compute averaged ERPs, the user should run `Run_Flanker_resp_ISFA_base_averages.m` which calls `Flanker_resp_ISFA_base_loaddata.m` (and in turn `load_Flanker_resp_EEG_subnames.m`) and `Flanker_resp_ISFA_base_loadvars.m`.
+However, these scripts should be edited before running `Run_Flanker_resp_ISFA_base_averages.m`, as described below.

 ### `Flanker_resp_ISFA_base_loaddata.m`

-1)	Modify Line 15&16, which sets up a baseline correction at the average level (dc offset removal).
-It is important not to confuse this for baseline correction used in the dB-power conversion (which is not conducted in ptb toolbox by default, but will be shown in Step 7)
+1)	Modify Line 15 and 16 (see below), which defines the time domain baseline correction (dc offset removal).
+It is important not to confuse this time domain baseline definition and removal for the baseline correction used in dB-power conversion (which is not conducted in the PTB toolbox by default, but will be shown in Step 7).

 ```
 erp.baselinestartms = - 400;                              % Baseline start (ms)
 erp.baselineendms = - 200;                               % Baseline end (ms)
 ```

-2)	Line 8 calls `load_Flanker_resp_EEG_subnames.m` to loop over the ptb data folder (`../ptb_data`) to get the list of subjects to be included (each file name will be used for the name of this subject).
-Along with Line 12 & 13, it tells exactly where the data is.
-In most cases, Line 8～14 and `load_Flanker_resp_EEG_subnames.m` do not need to be edited.
-Nevertheless, you still can modify `load_Flanker_resp_EEG_subnames.m` to load a subset of subjects.
+2)	Line 8 calls `load_Flanker_resp_EEG_subnames.m` to loop over the PTB data folder (`../ptb_data`) to get the list of subjects to be included in the analysis (each file in the specified directory, with matching parameters, will be added to the list of subjects to analyze).
+Lines 12 and 13 denote where the data is located.
+In most cases, Lines 8～14 and `load_Flanker_resp_EEG_subnames.m` do not need to be edited.
+Nevertheless, the user still can modify `load_Flanker_resp_EEG_subnames.m` to load a subset of subjects.

 ```
 % Load list of subject names.